Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: Model setup

+We consider that the electrons are subjected to radiative cooling and also consider Coulomb interaction between electrons and ions following \cite{Dihingia-etal2023}.
+We consider Bremsstrahlung ($Q_{\rm br}$) and synchrotron ($Q_{\rm cs}$) radiative cooling processes to be dominated in the optically thin regime.
+With this, the radiative cooling rate for the optically thin flow is calculated as:

+where the Compton enhancement factor $(\eta)$, which is calculated following \citep{Narayan-Yi1995}.
+To prevent redundancy, we do not supply a detailed description of the cooling rates.
+See \cite{Esin-etal1996, Dihingia-etal2023} for more detailed expressions.
+To ensure that the highly magnetized region contributes negligibly to thermal synchrotron radiation, we multiply with the factor $\exp(-(\sigma/\sigma_{\rm cut})^2)$ to the synchrotron cooling rate.
+The value of $\sigma_{\rm cut}$ may impact the calculated electron temperature in the funnel region ($\sigma>1$).
+If the emission from the funnel region is neglected, the choice $\sigma_{\rm cut}=10$ will not impact any dynamics and radiative properties outside the funnel region (since for $\sigma\le1$, $\exp(-(\sigma/\sigma_{\rm cut})^2)Q_{\rm cs}\sim Q_{\rm cs}$).
 The equation \ref{eq:thincool} gives the total cooling due to optically thin matter.
 However, in the thin disc, the optically thick components can not be neglected due to the high optical depth.
 Therefore, we consider generalised cooling formula suggested by \cite{Narayan-Yi1995} and \cite{Esin-etal1996},

-where $\tau = \tau_{\rm es} + \tau_{\rm abs}$, and $\tau_{\rm abs}=(HQ_{\rm thin}^-/\sigma_T T_e^4)$.
+where $\tau = \tau_{\rm es} + \tau_{\rm abs}$, and $\tau_{\rm abs}=(HQ^-/\sigma_T T_e^4)$.
 Finally, we included the Coulomb interaction and radiation-cooling terms in the governing equations in code units as $\Lambda_{\rm ei}=Q_{\rm ei}/U_{\rm c}$ and $\Lambda=Q^-/U_{\rm c}$, where $U_{\rm c}=\dot{M}_{\rm cgs}c^2/r_g^3$ and $\dot{M}_{\rm cgs}$ is the mass-accretion rate $(\dot{M})$ in CGS units.